 4) Ensuring quality management in medical practices

 5) QM procedure of the KBV: QDP – Quality and development program in medical practices

 6) Implementing a quality goal with the help of PDCA cycle 8

 1) Definition: Patient centricity in healthcare

-Patient centricity in healthcare describes the focus on the individual patient’s wel-being when performing medical or nursing procedures.
+Patient centricity in healthcare describes the focus on the individual patient’s well-being when performing medical or nursing procedures.
 However, this process does not start during the medical examination, but long before the first contact.
 The Robert Koch Institute understands patient centricity as the focus of action around the desires, expectations and satisfaction of patients.
-This concerns not only doctors and medical assistants at the micro level of a doctor’s office, but also parties at other organizational levels:
+This concerns not only doctors and medical assistants at the micro level of a medical practice, but also parties at other organizational levels:

 - Meso level: Focus on institutions and associations

 The meaning of patient centricity can vary depending on the point of view and leaves some room for interpretation.
 While a patient representative understands patient centricity as autonomy and guaranteeing patient rights, the economist focuses on the efficient management of healthcare.
 The nurse, on the other hand, puts the care and therapy of the patient first.
 In hospitals, the further development of quality management is a high priority, since complaint management, patient safety and satisfaction are taken into account here.

 2) What do patients expect from a medical practice?